stupidpupil/voicepack_template/VoicePackWithRobojumperScript/Instructions/5_Uploading_your_mod.md

  * Is the voice enabled for WOTC faction characters, Sparks etc.?
  * Is the voice XCOM-lore-friendly?
 (Does it mention characters or concepts from elsewhere?)

-I also think it's polite to give a little info about where the lines came from, and who the voice actor was.
+I also think it's polite to give credit regarding where the lines came from, and who the voice actor was.

 I would be grateful if you could provide a link to this voice pack template.
 For example:
 ```
 This voice pack was created using [url=https://github.com/stupidpupil/voicepack_template]StupidPupil's template for Robojumper's script[/url].
 ```
 but it's obviously your choice!

 ## Images and videos